adamheins/dotfiles/files/.zsh/README.md

 The common and local directories each (optionally) contain the following:
 * tps: Third-party software, often stored in git submodules.
-* exe: Executable files.
+* tools: Executables.
+Further divided into util (miscellaneous tools) and install (scripts to install various programs).
 * scripts: Shell scripts which are sourced on startup.

-The exe directory is further divided into recipes and util.
-Util are executable scripts for miscellaneous utility tasks.
-Recipes, on the other hand, are for software that should be installed on the system.
-This software may require extra steps to install, such as compilation.